mgcooper/icemodel/test/README.md

      Its cross-site figure is limited to completed selected site-years, while operational readiness and run accounting remain available as appendix prose and downloadable CSV files.
+   - On macOS 26.5.2 (Mac16,12) with MATLAB R2025b, this benchmark measured
+     elapsed time from artifact-folder creation through `results.mat`.
+One site-year took about two minutes.
+Nine one-site runs gave a median of 96 seconds and a range of 71 to 107 seconds.
+The two-site run took 169 seconds.
+     Full-cohort runs took 3,050
+     seconds and 4,851 seconds, or 51 to 81 minutes, for 118 admitted rows.
+     Allow 90 minutes for a conservative full-cohort estimate; these are operational estimates, not performance gates.

 ## Execution policy